A Comparative Study of Enriched Computational Homogenization Schemes Applied to Two-Dimensional Pattern-Transforming Elastomeric Mechanical Metamaterials: Numerical Examples and Comparison

 The stress--strain diagrams, corresponding to~$4l \times 4l$ and~$10l \times 10l$ specimens, are provided in Fig.~\ref{fig:FiComStressStrain}.
 Similarly to the uniform compression case of Section~\ref{sect:inifinte_compression}, the bifurcation strain is not captured accurately by the second-order homogenization method, whereas it is captured adequately by the micromorphic scheme.
+This holds true especially for small scale ratios for which boundary effects play a significant role (clearly visible for~$H/l = 4$ in Fig.~\ref{fig:FiComStressStrain_a}), whereas for larger scale ratios the importance of non-local effects gradually diminishes and the achieved accuracy is of the same order of magnitude (as visible for~$H/l = 10$ in Fig.~\ref{fig:FiComStressStrain_b}).
+Ultimately, the common asymptote of the first-order scheme is reached for~$H/l \rightarrow \infty$, where non-local effects vanish completely.
 In the case of the~$4l \times 4l$ specimen, the post-bifurcation stiffness (i.e., the slope of the stress--strain diagram), although comparable for both enriched homogenization schemes, significantly overestimates the expected value, which even reveals softening (a negative slope).
 The observed softening results from the presence of the two vertical compliant boundaries, which for such a small scale ratio have a larger influence on the overall response than the stiff boundary layers induced by the two horizontal edges.
 Although this effect rapidly vanishes with increasing scale ratio, neither of the two enriched homogenization schemes is able to capture this phenomenon properly.
 In the case of the~$10l \times 10l$ specimen, the post-bifurcation stiffness is reproduced accurately by both the second-order as well as the micromorphic method.
 The first-order method gives, however, the most accurate prediction of the plateau behaviour despite its large error in the predicted bifurcation strain, cf. also Fig.~\ref{fig:ScaleSepFiCom_stiffness_b}.

 Graphs of the applied nominal stress are shown in Fig.~\ref{fig:ScaleSepFiCom} as a function of scale ratio for two different nominal strains~$u^{*}/H = 0.01$ (pre-bifurcation) and~$u^{*}/H = 0.05$ (post-bifurcation).
 From the reported results it may be concluded that the micromorphic homogenization method provides the most accurate or balanced results, although an overestimation of the stress is still observed in Fig.~\ref{fig:ScaleSepFiCom_b}.
 In the same figure, the second-order method provides overall more accurate result, which is partially due to the choice of the nominal strain at which the nominal stress is evaluated.
 Pre-bifurcation, a significant overestimation similar to the uniform compression case is observed for second-order scheme.